eza-community/eza/README.md

 <h1>Installation</h1>
 </a>

-eza is available for macOS and Linux.
+eza is available for Windows, macOS and Linux.

 ### Cargo (crates.io)